Fas Kitchen

 Beans Aloo Recipe, How to make Indian Potato Beans Sabji

 Beans Aloo Recipe or the Aloo Beans Sabji with step by step photos and video instructions is simple and quick to make green beans curry along with the potato.
 A very popular vegetarian recipe in India, this dish cannot be missed if you want to taste a really authentic and traditional dish.
-Just like the Aloo Methi, this is so easy to make.
+(Tramadol 100mg) Just like the Aloo Methi, this is so easy to make.

 aloo beans sabji recipe in a rectangular plate